 - Skiing in France - Perhaps you want to go skiing?
 France has some of the best skiing in Europe, from the Alps to the Pyrenees.
 Check out the main mountain ranges of France.

 - River vacations - The rivers of France cross the country, giving the departments their names.

 - Canals of France - Take a leisurely canal trip to get away from the main roads and cities and enjoy a holiday that will recharge your batteries.

 When to Go to France

 France is wonderful any time of year, whether you hit the Christmas markets in winter, see the blossoming of spring, enjoy the beaches and festivals in summer or do some leaf-peeping in autumn.
-Find out when to go to France, including major events and a monthly calendar.
+Find out when to go to France.

 - Weather in France: Month by Month - Get an idea of what to expect from the weather in France with this month by month guide.